syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Scatter.md

 documentation: ug
 ---

-# Scatter Chart in .NET MAUI Chart
+# Scatter Chart in .NET MAUI Charts (SfCartesianChart)

 The scatter chart is used to represent the each data point by a dot or circle with equal size.

 ## Scatter Chart

-To render a scatter chart, create an instance of [ScatterSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ScatterSeries.html?tabs=tabid-1), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)
-.
-The segment size can be defined by using the [Height](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ScatterSeries.html#Syncfusion_Maui_Charts_ScatterSeries_Height) and [Width](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ScatterSeries.html#Syncfusion_Maui_Charts_ScatterSeries_Width) properties.
+To render a scatter chart, create an instance of `ScatterSeries`, and add it to the `Series` collection property of `SfCartesianChart`.
+The segment size can be defined by using the `Height` and `Width` properties.

 {% tabs %}